marlof/ScORCH/README.md

 Once you have installed ScOrch, try the following:

 Press the "n" & Enter to create a new job.
-ScOrch will refresh all the available plugins, display them to the scren and then drop into an input area.
+ScOrch will refresh all the available plugins, display them to the screen and then drop into an input area.

         INSTALL:        AZURECLI        OK
         INSTALL:            JAVA        OK